carsoncole/tree-recycle/README.md

 ### 5. Deploy to Heroku.com

-Deploy the code to Heroku.com.
-Instructions can be found on Heroku.com.
+Instructions can be found on [Heroku.com](https://devcenter.heroku.com/articles/git)

 ### 6. Add a Worker